IRL-CT/Summer25_Trashbot/README.md

 </details>

 Now, press and hold `L1` on your controller and play with the two joysticks.
 Hopefully your wheels will start spinning now!
-## Part F. Mount Your Wheels To Chassis
-(Optional, but will be required by next week if you don't get to it)

-Using the honeycomb cardboard, hot-glue and zip ties, mount the hub motor wheels to a robot chassis so that you can control the robot while it rolls around on the ground.

-Include pictures/videos of your moving robot chassis.

-### Again, deliverables for this lab are:

-1. Videos of you controlling the wheels with your joystick controller properly.
-2. Three ideas on how to use controllers' rumble feature for Wizard of Oz.
-3. (optional) Documentation of the robot proto-chassis

 When all is set and done, place the trashbin on top of the bot and start moving around the trashbot!